We will introduce you to 10 amazing books we recommend to every CTO! Well, it couldn’t be truer of...

 As you get closer to the business side of creating products, your role shifts towards connecting and balancing it with the technical aspect.

 Most importantly, you need to be able to communicate with a client, and by that, I mean:

 - Explain complex programming concepts to a non-technical person

 - Build lasting relationships

 Step #7: Trust Your Gut

-If you enjoy what you do, and apart from the code you develop some social skills, the steps described above will come naturally.
+If you enjoy what you do, and apart from the code, you develop some social skills, the steps described above will come naturally.
 Trust your intuition and observe the Senior Developers around you.
-Learn from them, and if you think they could do things better, make a note to self.
+Learn from them, and if you think they could do things better, make a note to yourself.
 Things may seem different once you become one of them, and some of these observations may help you get one step further.

 Sometimes the gut may not want to talk.
 Remember what you’ve just read, Seniors are there to support those at the early stages of their careers and contribute to the community that once helped them too.

 Although software developer career paths vary from each other, there is a set of common skills.
 On a side note, if you ever decide to pursue your IT career in a non-traditional role, most of these steps will help you advance as well.